 Disclosure to CMS

 CMS requires that employers submit their plan’s “credibility” status directly on the CMS website annually, within 60 days after implementation or renewal.
 If an employer has missed this deadline, they should visit the CMS site as soon as possible and enter their plan information and status.
 Employers can submit their information to CMS here, and can obtain additional guidance here.

 An Individual’s Decision

-After a Medicare beneficiary’s Initial Enrollment Period, they can decide at least annually to enroll on or dis-enroll from Medicare D. Knowing whether other available coverage is “creditable” is one factor in making this decision.
-If the group-based plan is creditable, they can continue on that plan without incurring the Medicare Part D late enrollment penalty further down the line.
+After a Medicare beneficiary’s Initial Medicare Enrollment Period, they can decide at least annually to enroll on or dis-enroll from Medicare Part D. Knowing whether other available coverage is “creditable” is one factor in making this decision.
+If the group-based plan is creditable, they can continue on their group plan without incurring the Medicare Part D late enrollment penalty further down the line.

 Late Enrollment Penalty

 As we’ve said, enrolling in Part D after initial eligibility can lead to a late enrollment penalty which lasts the rest of a person’s life.
 The longer a person goes without creditable Part D coverage, the higher their penalty will be.
 The penalty is 1% of the “national base beneficiary premium” times the number of full, uncovered months without creditable coverage (rounded to the nearest 10 cents).
 The “national base beneficiary premium” changes every calendar year.